guillermooo/sublime-undocs/source/search_and_replace/search_and_replace.rst

 Searching
 =========

-To open the **search panel** for buffers, press ``Ctrl + F``.
-Some options in the search panel and search actions can be controlled with the keyboard:
+To open the **search panel** for the active file, press ``Ctrl + F``.
+Some options and actions available through this panel can be controlled from the
+keyboard:

 ==========================	===========
 Toggle Regular Expressions	``Alt + R``